National 3 Peaks Challenge 2017

 Brace yourself for a fast-paced and physically challenging adventure, as you take on the three highest peaks in England, Scotland and Wales.
-Considered one of Britain’s toughest outdoor challenges, the National 3 Peaks Challenge takes in the dizzy heights of Ben Nevis (1,344m), Scafell Pike (978m) and Snowdon (1,085m).
+Considered one of Britain’s toughest outdoor challenges, the National 3 Peaks Challenge takes in the dizzy heights of Ben Nevis, Scafell Pike and Snowdon.

 Over the course of two days, you will trek around 26 miles and ascend to a total height of almost 3,000m.
 This is a serious and tough challenge which requires a good level of fitness, as well as plenty of grit and determination.
-Ultimately, however, your hard work will be rewarded with spectacular views and a huge sense of achievement.
+Your hard work will be rewarded with spectacular views and a huge sense of achievement.

 The National 3 Peaks Challenge takes in the dizzy heights of Ben Nevis, Scafell Pike and Snowdon.

-The group will meet at Manchester Piccadilly station before boarding the mini bus to Ben Nevis, the first part of your challenge!
+The group will meet at Manchester Piccadilly Station before boarding the minibus to Ben Nevis, the beginning of your challenge!

-Click here for a more detailed explanation of the options available
+Read a more detailed explanation of the options available.

-For more information about this event please contact the Fundraising Team by calling 01332 22 1641 or email email@example.com
+For more information about this event, please contact the MHA Fundraising Team by calling 01332 221641 or emailing email@example.com

 The day begins at 11am as the group finally meets at Manchester Piccadilly Station.
 Following a warm welcome, we head off by road to Fort William in Scotland.
 We will stop off in a local Scottish Highland town where you will have the opportunity to buy dinner, before we check-in to our hotel in Fort William and turn in for the night ahead of tomorrow’s early start for our big adventure.